List of people who have opened the Olympic Games

+President Sergio Mattarella is the most recent person to have opened a Winter Olympic Games (in Italy, 2026).

 President Emmanuel Macron is the most recent person to have opened a Summer Olympic Games (in Paris, 2024).

-President Xi Jinping is the most recent person to have opened a Winter Olympic Games (in Beijing, 2022).

 President Yoon Suk Yeol is the most recent person to have opened a Youth Olympic Games (in Gangwon Province, 2024).

 The Olympic Games are an international multi-sport event featuring both summer and winter sports, held every two years with Summer and Winter Olympic Games alternating.
 During Olympic Games opening ceremonies, the sitting president of the International Olympic Committee (IOC) will make a speech before inviting a representative from the host country to officially declare that particular Games open.
 The current Olympic Charter requires this person to be the head of state of the host country, although this has not always been the case.
 This article lists the people who have had the ceremonial duty to declare each Olympic Games open.